nhsconnect/FHIR-ADW-Messaging/Generation/Chapter.2.Change History/index.md

  - Fixed value for all Notice receipt MessageHeader.reason.code elements to 'OFT'.
  - Fixed broken links to profiles on adw-message-bundle-1.html pages.
  - Updated all CareConnect profiles, extensions and valuesets to latest versions available.
+ - Removed all xml examples based on individual profiles.

 ### Version 1.0.0-beta.1 ###